rakhimov/scram/doc/performance.rst

 to make the parameter negligible or noisy
 (time < 0.5s, memory consumption < 10 MiB, etc.).

-There are two main performance records in this file: run-time (in seconds) and memory utilization (in MiB).
+There are two primary performance records in this file: run-time (in seconds) and memory utilization (in MiB).
 The record can also include (specialize on) performance proxies specific to the subject.